Henry Weaver Farmstead

-Henry Weaver Farmstead is a historic home located at East Earl Township, Lancaster County, Pennsylvania.
-The house is a large, 2 1/2-story, L-shaped, limestone building with a steeply pitched gable roof.
-The roof is sheathed in tile laid in a side lap.
+Henry Weaver Farmstead was a historic home located at East Earl Township, Lancaster County, Pennsylvania.
+The house was a large, 2 1/2-story, L-shaped, limestone building with a steeply pitched gable roof.
+The roof was sheathed in tile laid in a side lap.
 It was built in at least two stages, with the oldest section dated to about 1761.
-Also on the property are a contributing stone smokehouse and stone barn built in 1764.
+Also on the property were a contributing stone smokehouse and stone barn built in 1764.

 It was listed on the National Register of Historic Places in 1978.

+Structures including the house were scheduled to be demolished in the summer of 1978 to allow expansion of the quarry owned by the Martin Limestone Company.
+Over objections, the demolition was carried out as scheduled or shortly afterwards.